 A. If you do not set a goal, the users from the last node exit the Journey.
 Their Journey is considered complete when they reach the last node.

-A. The count of the users depends on the selected date range.
-If the original date range of the Journey does not match with the date range in your search, then the numbers will differ from the original.
+A. The count of users depends on the selected date range.
+If the original date range of the Journey does not match the date range in your search, then the numbers will differ from the original.
 Note that Waiting Users stats do not obey the calendar widget.
 The numbers shown are always to date.

 A. The number of users moving forward from a node will always match the number of users who are entering the following nodes.

 A. In the journeys created before Dec 27, 2019, You might see a mismatch of user counts or a drop in users.
-This is because earlier we used to have a dummy wait step post last node, where users will move and wait for goal to be met.
-In the new journeys (created post Dec 27, 2019), the dummy step no longer exists and this mismatch should not happen.
+This is because earlier, we used a dummy wait step to post the last node, where users will move and wait for the goal to be met.
+In the new journeys (created post-Dec 27, 2019), the dummy step no longer exists, and this mismatch should not happen.

 A. A Phantom node appears only when a Viewed or Clicked connector is drawn from an Engage node.
 The originating node will display the Sent count and the Phantom node will display the Clicked or Viewed count.
 For more information on Phantom nodes, see Users waiting at Engage nodes.